Rovaniemi is the capital of Lapland and a northern growth center that offers business and investment opportunities in various industries.

 Although its international reputation comes particularly from tourism, the mainstays of business in the region also include construction, industry, and logistics.
 The largest industrial companies in terms of turnover are BRP Finland and Lappset Group, and the largest companies also include energy and logistics companies.

-The University of Lapland in Rovaniemi is the northernmost university of science and art in Europe.
+The University of Lapland in Rovaniemi is the northernmost university of science and art in the EU.
 The university features the Arctic Centre, which is an international center of excellence in multidisciplinary research in the Arctic region.
 Lapland University of Applied Sciences offers studies in tourism, health care, sports and various fields of technology.